chrisjsimpson/amber-secrets-ci-example/README.md

 - Better tools.
 Better productivity

-This is an example repo demonstrating how to use [Amber](https://github.com/fpco/amber).
+This is an example repo demonstrating how to use [Amber](https://github.com/fpco/amber) to manage CI/CD secrets across different environments.
 Your branching strategy is up to you, amber does not impose any rules here, this is just an example of how to use `amber` with different environments.

 ### Praise / ah-ha! moments 💡